Skip to content

 Customization

-Because PCs are produced by so many different manufacturers and work with various hardware components, the customization potential is through the roof.
+Because PCs are produced by so many different manufacturers and work with various hardware components, the customization potential for a Windows laptop or desktop is through the roof.
 Not only that, but an intrepid IT professional could build a machine from scratch to get the exact configuration your business wants.

 The customization options for Macs are far more limited since Apple controls the hardware and software.
 While Mac fans can customize the build to an extent, they won’t have nearly as many options.